monkeylittle/monkeylittle/_posts/2017-02-08-adding-persistent-volumes-to-jenkins-with-kubernetes-volumes.md

 17f7d403f26b
 {% endhighlight %}

-If you were to run *docker ps* again you will notice that the Kubernetes replication controller has recreated the container and the the new container has a different CONTAINER ID.
+If you were to run *docker ps* again you will notice that the Kubernetes replication controller has recreated the container and the new container has a different CONTAINER ID.
 If you return to Jenkins you will be presented with the *Unlock Jenkins* screen.
 What has happened is that when the container was destroyed so to was the associated container layer.
 When the container was recreated a new (empty) container layer was created.
-As a result the previous modifications to the configuration was lost forever.
+As a result, the previous modifications to the configuration was lost forever.

 ## Kubernetes Volumes

 Kubernetes Volumes can help preserve data across container restarts (and indeed Pod restarts depending on the type of volume used).
 The lifecycle of a Kubernetes Volume is bound to the same lifecycle as a Pod.
 A Volume (and its data) is preserved across container restarts irrespective of the nature of the restart (routine restart or due to failure).
-When the Pod is destroyed so to are the associated Volumes.
+When the Pod is destroyed so too are the associated Volumes.
 Because the volume is associated with the Pod it is accessible to all containers within the Pod.

 A volume is mounted on top of the container filesystem and so data is still read in the same way as before except that modifications will occur to the volume.
 Because the volume is durable across container restarts the data is preserved.